rajeshwar1993/spotlight/docs/PRD.md

         - The main content will be a form with all the editable fields in the template.

     - My page (Prtfolio Page)
         - Overview: This is the main feature page in the project.
 This will be a SSG generated page from the my_page table.
 This should be SEO friendly and searcable.
+Use Schema.org markup for SEO and Open Graph meta tags.
-        - URL: /[local]/mypage/[my_page_slug]
+        - URL: /mypage/[my_page_slug]
+        - This page will not be under locale slug and will always be in English
         - Should be a SSG rendered page
         - Should NOT be a protected page behind auth
         - This should be a page rendered at the time of build.
 Incase there is a miss the slug, it should be rendered at runtime from server.

+    - Profile Page
+        - Overview: This page will have the Mypage list and personal details of the user
+        - URL: /[local]/profile
+        - Should be a client rendered page
+        - Should be a protected page behind auth
+        - Two sections in this page
+            - First shows all the pages user has created
+            - Second show the personal details like Name, Dob, Phone number etc. They can edit these details as well.

 - Template Logic